HASINMMPM/notes/Notes/Week 2/Unit Testing.md

 ​Unit testing is a crucial aspect of software development, ensuring that individual components of an application function correctly in isolation.
+Unit testing focuses on testing individual units or components of a software application in isolation.

 **most utilized JavaScript unit testing frameworks include:**
 1. **Jest**: Developed by Facebook, Jest is renowned for its ease of use, speed, and built-in functionalities, making it a preferred choice for many developers.​